Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-The observed delay time $\tau_K^*\approx 5.8$~ps corresponds to a temperature $h/k_B\tau_K^*=8.3$~K (with $h$ and $k_B$ Planck and Boltzmann constant, respectively), in good agreement with the Kondo temperature of CeCu$_{5.9}$Au$_{0.1}$ outside the quantum-critical region \cite{Stroka93}.
-As seen in Figs.~\ref{thz}a and b, the echo is suppressed in the antiferromagnetic, non-heavy-fermion phase of CeCu$_{5}$Au \cite{Loehneysen07,Schroeder94,Loehneysen96}, evidencing its Kondo-related origin: By the THz excitation, heavy electrons are excited instantaneously (within the THz pulse duration) from the heavy-fermion band into the light part of the conduction band, as shown in Fig.~\ref{relax}b.
-This transition breaks the Kondo singlet and thus deletes the associated spectral weight of the heavy band.
-It then takes the coherence time $\tau_K^*$ to recreate this spectral weight, into which the excited electrons relax with emission of the initially absorbed energy as a delayed THz pulse.
-Because of energy-momentum conservation the THz excitation occurs only close to the avoided crossing of heavy and light conduction bands, split by the renormalized hybridization of order $T_K^*$, as depicted in Fig.~\ref{relax}b.
-The phase space for scattering of these THz-excited electrons is drastically reduced compared to optical excitation because of the low energy deposited by a THz photon.
-Hence the exceptionally long coherence time of $\sim 10$~ps is obtained in our experiment.
+The reported \cite{Stroka93,Klein08} CeCu$_6$ Kondo-lattice temperature $T_K^* \approx 6$~K corresponds to a coherence time of $\tau_K^* = h/k_B T_K^* \approx 8$~ps, in remarkable agreement with our observed pulse delay time of about $6$~ps, considering that $T_K^*$ merely marks a crossover scale, not a phase transition temperature.
+This concordance, the logarithmic temperature dependence of the echo-pulse weight discussed below, and the fact that a delayed pulse is observed only in the heavy-fermion phase but strongly suppressed in the antiferromagnetic phase (see Fig.~\ref{thz}) establish unambiguous evidence for the Kondo-related origin of the delayed pulse: By the terahertz excitation, heavy electrons are excited instantaneously (within the terahertz pulse duration) from the heavy-fermion band into the light part of the conduction band, as shown in Fig.~\ref{relax}b.
+This transition breaks the Kondo singlet and deletes the associated spectral weight of the heavy band.
+It then takes the coherence time $\tau_K^*$ to recreate this spectral weight, into which the excited electrons relax with emission of the initially absorbed energy as a delayed terahertz pulse.
+The oscillatory, time-delayed pulse thus represents the coherent spectral weight of heavy quasiparticles.
+The phase space for energy- and momentum-conserving scattering of terahertz-excited electrons is drastically reduced compared to optical excitation because of the lower excitation energy.
+This, together with the large effective heavy-fermion mass, explains the exceptionally long coherence time of $\sim 10$~ps in our experiment.

+The unusual echo pulse resulting from this dynamics is quantitatively described by a semiclassical rate-equation model.
+According to Fermi's golden rule, the density of